Home > Companies > Vercel

 Product

-The platform provides a seamless developer experience by automating cloud infrastructure management.
-Developers push code to Git, and Vercel automatically builds, deploys, and scales the application globally.
+A developer working on a web application pushes their code to Git, and Vercel automatically handles building, deploying, and scaling the application globally.
 This eliminates the need for DevOps expertise while ensuring optimal performance through edge computing capabilities.

-In 2023, Vercel expanded its offering with v0, an AI assistant that transforms text descriptions into working user interfaces without requiring coding skills. v0 enables non-developers to generate website code through natural language prompts, significantly broadening Vercel's appeal beyond traditional developers.
+In 2023, Vercel expanded its offering with v0, an AI assistant that transforms text descriptions into working user interfaces without requiring coding skills. v0 enables both developers and non-developers to generate website code through natural language prompts, significantly broadening Vercel's appeal beyond traditional developers.

 Business Model